narroarrow/SOEN390/README.md

 21. Do not let the combination of predicates in an if statement get too long, start a new line and continue from there.

-22. Create your own get/set methods rather than using auto-generated as they can have some side effects. **IRRELEVANT**

 22. Use Switch statements if you plan on using more than 1 else if between an if and else statement.

-23. If a method returns a value, always add /** @return {type} **/.
-“Type” changes depending on the type being returned by the method. **DONT THINK THIS IS DONE**

 24. Every method must have a unit test associated with it.